AtenaJP22/BookComet/README.md

 After logging in to Azure portal, a Kubernetes Service resource named BookComet_Cluster is created.
 Then, a single image web app is created and the container (MyRegistry2024P) and the image is selected.
 An automatic .yaml file (YAML_5.text) is then created for the deployment.
 Keep is selected for the app.

+# ⚠️ Attention Required!

+For security reasons, the app.py file has been modified to exclude the Azure Cosmos DB connection key.
+Instead, users are required to provide the key manually when running the application.

+Steps to Provide the Key:

+1. Create a .env file in the root directory of the project.

+2. Add the following line to your .env file:

+makefile

+COSMOS_URI=your_cosmos_db_connection_string

+3. Save the file and proceed to run the application as instructed.

+This approach ensures that sensitive information is not stored in the codebase, maintaining security best practices.